Ziprasidone

 Ziprasidone, sold under the brand name Geodon among others, is an atypical antipsychotic used to treat schizophrenia and bipolar disorder.
 It may be used by mouth and by injection into a muscle (IM).
-The IM form may be used for acute agitation in people with schizophrenia.
+The intramuscular form may be used for acute agitation in people with schizophrenia.

-Common side effects include dizziness, drowsiness, dry mouth, and twitches.
+Common side effects include tremors, tics, dizziness, dry mouth, restlessness, nausea, and mild sedation.
 Although it can also cause weight gain, the risk is much lower than for other atypical antipsychotics.
 How it works is not entirely clear but is believed to involve effects on serotonin and dopamine in the brain.

 Ziprasidone was approved for medical use in the United States in 2001.
 The pills are made up of the hydrochloride salt, ziprasidone hydrochloride.
 The intramuscular form is the mesylate, ziprasidone mesylate trihydrate, and is provided as a lyophilized powder.
 In 2020, it was the 282nd most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

-Ziprasidone is approved by the U.S. Food and Drug Administration (FDA) for the treatment of schizophrenia as well as acute mania and mixed states associated with bipolar disorder.
+Ziprasidone is approved by the US Food and Drug Administration (FDA) for the treatment of schizophrenia as well as acute mania and mixed states associated with bipolar disorder.
 Its intramuscular injection form is approved for acute agitation in schizophrenic patients for whom treatment with just ziprasidone is appropriate.

 In a 2013 study in a comparison of 15 antipsychotic drugs in effectiveness in treating schizophrenic symptoms, ziprasidone demonstrated mild-standard effectiveness.
-15% more effective than lurasidone and iloperidone, approximately as effective as chlorpromazine and asenapine, and 9–13% less effective than haloperidol, quetiapine, and aripiprazole.
+Ziprasidone was 15% more effective than lurasidone and iloperidone, approximately as effective as chlorpromazine and asenapine, and 9–13% less effective than haloperidol, quetiapine, and aripiprazole.
 Ziprasidone is effective in the treatment of schizophrenia, though evidence from the CATIE trials suggests it is less effective than olanzapine, and equally as effective compared to quetiapine.
 There are higher discontinuation rates for lower doses of ziprasidone, which are also less effective than higher doses.